 You should take good care of your university card, but if it breaks or you lose it, you’ll need to replace it as a matter of urgency.

-The loss of a card should be reported to the Tuition Office (email@example.com) who will inform the University Card Office.
+The loss of a card should be reported to the Tuition Office (firstname.lastname@example.org) who will inform the University Card Office.
 Payment for lost cards needs to be made by the cardholder through the Oxford Online Store.
 On receipt of payment the Card Office will send a replacement card to the office for collection.
 Once a card is reported as lost, the barcode will be stopped and changed.
 Should the original card be found, it will no longer be useable.
-More details can be found at 'What do I do if my card gets lost or stolen?'
+More details can be found at 'Lost, stolen or damaged cards'